openshift/pipelines-tutorial/README.md

 The tasks execution order is determined based on the dependencies that are defined between the tasks via `inputs` and `outputs`, as well as explicit orders that are defined via `runAfter`.

 Save the pipeline definition in a file and then create it using `oc create -f`.
-Alternatively, in the OpenShift Console you can click on **Add &#8594; Import YAML** at the top right of the screen, paste the YAML into the textfield, and click on **Create**.
+Alternatively, in the OpenShift Console you can click on **Add &#8594; Import YAML** at the top right of the screen while you are in the **pipelines-tutorial** project, paste the YAML into the textfield, and click on **Create**.

 ![OpenShift Console - Import Yaml](images/console-import-yaml-1.png)